Workspaces in Power BI

-- Allow users to export data: Even users with the Viewer role in the workspace can export data if they have Build permission on the datasets in that workspace.
-Read more about Build permission for datasets.
+- Allow users to export data: Even users with the Viewer role in the workspace can export data if they have Build permission on the semantic models in that workspace.
+Read more about Build permission for semantic models.

 - Assign user groups to workspace roles: You can add Active Directory security groups, distribution lists, or Microsoft 365 groups to these roles, for easier user management.

 See the article Roles in workspaces for more details about the different roles.